PPatrickGU/PRE-internship-in-ENSTA-Paris/Data-creation/Blender/README.md

 # To run the script from terminal
 (more info: https://learnsharewithdp.wordpress.com/2018/08/27/how-to-run-a-python-script-in-blender/)

-    blender filename.blend --python script.py in our case blender ocean_render.blend --python macro.py
+blender filename.blend --python script.py in our case
+    blender ocean_render.blend --python macro.p
-    Go to the directory where the script is, and then type in the terminal: blender ocean_render.blend --python macro.py
+Go to the directory where the script is, and then type in the terminal:
+    blender ocean_render.blend --python macro.py

 A file of the name  'data' is necessary in the directory where the script is.